 The Division 2 full review

-When Ubisoft launched The Division, the game showed a lot of potential - potential that arguably wasn’t realised until several months - and expansions - later.
+When Ubisoft launched The Division the game showed a lot of potential that wasn’t realised until quite a while after the official launch.
 With that in mind, you can be sure that the company wants The Division 2, unveiled at E3 2018, to impress right out of the gate.

 The Division 2 release date and platforms